rambasnet/Python-Fundamentals/README.md

 ## Copyright and License

-&copy; 2019 Ram B. Basnet and T. Doleck.
+&copy; 2019 Ram Basnet and T. Doleck.
 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation.
 See LICENSE file for details.